rajatgermany/MovieDataBASE/README.md

 # MovieDataBase
-### It is also a Single Page Mean  stack  application with  Rest API thoroughly  protected using the Token authentication
+### It is a Single Page Mean  stack  application with  Rest API thoroughly  protected using the Token authentication
 This application is storehouse of the movie information .
-It is a data driven application where user create  saves the movie information in the  database, In this application unit test for the rest api are also included.
+It is a data driven application where user create  saves the movie information in the  database.
+Unit test for the rest api are also included.
 ## Stack

 * Persistence store: [MongoDB](http://www.mongodb.org/)